 Have you ever wondered if eco-friendly diamonds exist?
 We’re pleased to report that the answer is yes.
-Lab diamonds are a man made version of natural diamonds and they have an edge over mined diamonds for several reasons.
+Lab diamonds are a man made version of natural diamonds, and they have the edge over mined diamonds for several reasons.

 - Lab diamonds are real diamonds.
 They have the exact same physical, optical, and chemical properties as their natural counterparts.

 - Lab diamonds can be created in a matter of days or weeks.
 This is opposed to natural diamonds which can take millions, even billions of years to materialize.